MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/walkthrough-registering-configuring-simplespa-application-adal-js.md

 ---
-title: "Walkthrough: Registering and configuring SimpleSPA application with adal.js (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Walkthrough: Registering and configuring SimpleSPA application with adal.js (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
-description: "This walkthrough describes the process of registering and configuring the simplest Single Page Application (SPA) to access data in Dynamics 365 Customer Engagement using adal.js and Cross-origin Resource Sharing (CORS)" ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""
+description: "This walkthrough describes the process of registering and configuring the simplest Single Page Application (SPA) to access data in Dynamics 365 for Customer Engagement using adal.js and Cross-origin Resource Sharing (CORS)" ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""